AlbanAGUESSE/Final-project-/README.md

 We think it is possible to shorten our code since we recall the functions each time, but the code is functional so we keep it.
 There are many functions because it was the easiest for us to write and test them and especially easier to work together.
 But it also allows someone to recover the functions that interest him and he needs for his work.

 We also thank you for the time you have given us to learn computer science and code.

+If you have any questions, please contact us by email at the following addresses: fr.rastello@gmail.com and alban.aguesse@gmail.com

 Have a good day,